Goldenbuilds/BESTIE/libraries.md

-### This is a list of libraries used in the program and their use in the program
+### This is a list of libraries used in the program and their use in the program(I am still updating this!)

 \*\*Note that the python version used for this program was python 3.12 on a windows 10 64 bits computer.